Review and road test of the Volvo XC90 Recharge T8 Plug-in hybrid

-The on the road price of this T8 Twin Engine model lists from around £68,000.
-That means you can expect to pay a premium of around £11,500 over the comparable B5 diesel version.
+The on the road price of this Recharge T8 Plug-in hybrid model lists from around £67,000.
+That means you can expect to pay a premium of around £9,000 over the comparable B5 diesel version.
 The range starts with 'Inscription Expression' trim, after which there are two main spec levels, 'R-Design' and 'Inscription', with iterim 'Pro' variants of each also available.
 Standard equipment levels are comprehensive.
-Even with entry-level 'Momentum' trim, you get smart alloy wheels of at least 19-inches in size, plus LED headlights that at night can bend with the road and dip themselves automatically.
+All models get smart alloy wheels of at least 19-inches in size, plus LED headlights that at night can bend with the road and dip themselves automatically.
 You also get roof rails, rear parking sensors, auto headlamps and wipers and a power-operated tailgate.

 Inside, there's full leather trim and a powered driver's seat, 2-Zone Electronic Climate Control and a clever 'Sensus Connect' infotainment system you activate via a large 9-inch centre console touchscreen.
 From here (or via voice control), you can access a 10-speaker 330-watt High Performance Sound system with DAB digital radio.
 Plus there's a 'Sensus Navigation' system with Traffic Information and European mapping, plus, as you'd expect, Bluetooth 'phone compatibility and USB and aux-in ports.